mattcaron/misc_notes/ai/ai.md

      ./backend/start.sh

 (But, again, we'll have a script to make this all easy later in the document.)

+#### Notes

+##### RAG

+1. Don't use the default embedding model (SentenceTransformers), as it is very basic.
+Use a proper embedding model.
+My current favorite is `snowflake-arctic-embed`.

+1. If you change the embedding model, you need to reimport all documents.
+In some (many? most?) cases, this actually means removing the knowledge store, creating a new one, then re-importing things due to the database setup being set for the vector size that the embedding engine (or model?) produces.

+1. If you get a file import error and a complaint that it "cannot handle this data type" and the uploaded file type is a PDF, try turning off PDF OCR.
+This means that it choked on some image in the document which is in some format that it doesn't understand and therefore can't process.

 #### Roo Code plugin for VSCode / Codium